Section I: What is Conversion Rate Optimization?

 Here is an example of a multivariate test that HawkHost ran to test something similar.

-HawkHost is a service which provides high-quality web hosting.
+HawkHost is a service that provides high-quality web hosting.
 On its landing page, it wanted to test which headline and image combination gives the best results:

 Here is an image of their original landing page with the two variables HawkHost wanted to test